scotthomas27/Dis-App/README.md

 # Dissapearing-Text-Writing-App
 A simple desktop application inspired by "The Most dangerous Writing App".
 If you stop typing the text will disappear.

+NOTE: The text is still written to the local save file, `doc.txt`, even after it disappears from the app interface.

 Some changes have been made in this fork:

 - The input box has been significantly increased in size.